Welcome to a podcast on resilience with Joe Bailey each month on the 3rd Tuesday for "Thriving in the Eye of the

 Featuring Mavis Karn, Judy Sedgeman, and Officer Jerry Williams, we have three guests transforming the troubled communities using the understanding we share with the Three Principles of Psychology (3P’s)

 Featuring Lisa Portinga, Bryan Johnson, Danielle Guinaugh, and Jacqueline Hollows (aka MamaJ) Our guests are all professionals that are changing the face of addiction treatment and creating therapies that employ the three principles of psychology, getting beyond addiction and down to the root cause of addictive thinking.

-Join us every month at 1 PM (CDT) We gather for our podcast “Thriving in the Eye of the Hurricane”
+Join us each month on the 3rd Tuesday for “Thriving in the Eye of the Hurricane,” at 1 pm (CDT)

 - Watch Episode #1 (Airdate: May 18th)

 Featuring Beverley Wilson Hayes

 - Watch Episode #2, (Airdate June 8th)